PaddlePaddle/docs/doc/paddle/guides/tensor_introduction_en.md

 ### Index and slice

 You can easily access or modify Tensors by indexing or slicing.
-Paddle follows standard Python indexing rules, similar to[ndexing a list or a string in Python](https://docs.python.org/3/tutorial/introduction.html#strings) and the basic rules for NumPy indexing.
+Paddle follows standard Python indexing rules, similar to [Indexing a list or a string in Python](https://docs.python.org/3/tutorial/introduction.html#strings) and the basic rules for NumPy indexing.
 It has following characteristics:

 1. Indexing a Tensor based on the subscript 0-n.
 A negative subscript means counting backwards from the end.
 2. Slicing a Tensor base on separating parameters `start:stop:step` by colons `:`, and `start`, `stop` and `step` can be default.